-Shareholders are able to view information
+Shareholders are able to view information in the manner that best suits them on our website: anz.com/shareholder/centre.
 Documents are available in various formats.

-in the manner that best suits them on

-Explanatory Memorandum ANZ proposes to establish a non-operating holding company as the new listed parent company of the ANZ Group and to separate one of the steps required to implement the Restructure.
+ANZ proposes to establish a non-operating holding company as the new listed parent company of the ANZ Group and to separate ANZ's banking and certain non-banking businesses within the ANZ Group ("Restructure").
+As part of that process, ANZ is required to convene a meeting of ANZ shareholders to consider and vote on a scheme of arrangement ("Scheme Meeting"), which is one of the steps required to implement the Restructure.
 The Explanatory Memorandum (also referred to as the Scheme Booklet) as announced to the ASX, provides the important information you need to help you decide on how to vote at the Scheme Meeting.